Thrive

 - be re-admitted as an emergency, after you’ve been discharged

 Stopping smoking at any point before surgery will be beneficial.
 But the sooner you give up, the greater the benefit you’re likely to see.
-You’re likely to get the most benefit if you quit a couple of months beforehand; but at least four weeks is recommended.
+You’ll likely benefit most if you quit a couple of months beforehand; but at least four weeks before is recommended.
 Try selecting a date, which falls at least two months ahead of your surgery, when you plan to quit.
-Marking a date in your calendar will help you to plan and feel ready as the date draws nearer.
+Marking a date in your calendar will help you to plan and feel ready as you get closer to the date of your surgery.

 Don’t forget, with any length of stay in hospital, you won’t be able to smoke while you’re there.
 All hospital buildings and grounds are smoke free.
-Putting the time and effort into quitting well before your hospital stay may be easier than dealing with having to abstain from smoking at the time you’re going through surgery.
+So this is a good reason to quit well before your surgery.

 If you don’t manage to quit as far ahead as you planned, it’s still worth doing so as soon as you can.
 It’s better to stop smoking at any point before your surgery than not at all.
 And if you’ve really found it impossible to quit, reducing how much you smoke will at least have some benefit.
-You certainly shouldn’t smoke on the day of your surgery, as the carbon monoxide inhaled reduces the amount of oxygen in your blood.
+You shouldn’t smoke on the day of your surgery.
+The carbon monoxide inhaled reduces the amount of oxygen in your blood.
+Also you shouldn’t vape either.

 Help with giving up